Chalio: History

 On the last day, they perform Pujas offering an earthen pot to the Darriya River.
-They offer akho [raw rice sugar flowers] to Darriya.
+They offer akho [raw rice sugar flowers] to Dariya.
 Sindhis keep this fast avoiding non-veg, even garlic and onions.

 Festival

 The 40-day-long festival is observed every year in months of July to August, dates vary according to Hindu calendar.
-This is a thanks-giving celebration in honor of Varuna Deva and Jhulelal for listening to their prayers.
+This is a thanks-giving celebration in honour of Varuna Deva and Jhulelal for listening to their prayers.

 To keep this tradition alive, all Hindu Sindhi, even today, celebrate the event by keeping forty days of penance.